 Meet Our Team

-Phia’s network, led by Andrea Mantsios, consists of trusted independent consultants with expertise across a variety of topics and methodologies.
-Phia assembles and manages teams with the specialized expertise and skillsets to meet the needs of each client and project.
+Phia is a boutique public health research firm specializing in qualitative methods.
+Led by Andrea Mantsios, the Phia network consists of trusted independent consultants with expertise across a variety of topics and methodologies to meet the needs of each client and project.

 Andrea has 20 years of experience as a public health practitioner and researcher.
 Her career has included working in government, academia, and healthcare institutions in settings around the world including the U.S., Latin America, Africa, and Europe.